DylanMeeus/springboot_jwt_blog/_posts/2015-08-20-logging-and-debugging-in-react-with-flux-replaying-your-users-actions.markdown

 ---
 layout: post
 title: "Logging &amp; Debugging in React with Flux: Replaying your user’s actions"
-description: "Making it easy to reproduce end-user issues with Flux."
+description: "Making it easy to reproduce end-user issues and bugs with Flux."
 date: 2015-08-20 21:41
 author:
   name: Sandrino Di Mattia